percona/pmm/markdown/dbaas.md

 ### Create PXC Cluster

 Once we registered kubernetes cluster we can use it’s name to create DB Clusters.
-Here is an example for PXC Cluster.
+Here is an example for PXC Cluster, the values for parameters are recomended by Percona:

 ```bash
 curl -X POST "http://localhost/v1/management/DBaaS/PXCCluster/Create" \